Zoomll/Luminis/README.md

 ## Documentation (everything that is to my knowledge possible with it)

+The file name extension while likely never going to be used, would be ``.lum``.

 Comments are not yet supported, but will likely use ``//`` just like in Lua.

 All lines can optionally be ended with ``;``, including empty lines.